Chilton, Wisconsin

 Chilton is a city in and county seat of Calumet County in the U.S. state of Wisconsin.
-The population was 4,080 at the 2020 census.
-The city is located partially within the Town of Chilton.
+The population was 3,720 as of 2024.
+The city is partially within the Town of Chilton.

 History

 The first residents of Chilton were African-American former slave Moses Stanton and his Native-American wife, Catherine, who arrived in January 1845.
 The city formed around his saw mill and a grist mill a few years later.

 The village was originally called Stantonville.
-John Marygold bought the place in 1852 and called it "Chilington," referring to Chillington Hall in England.
+John Marygold bought the place in 1852 and, according to legend, called it "Chilington," referring to Chillington Hall in England.
 He sent a verbal message to have the name change recorded in Stockbridge, then the county seat.
 Because the middle ing in the name was accidentally omitted, the municipality was recorded as Chilton.

-An alternative explanation for the name is that it was a reference to a village called Chilton near Oxford, England.
+An alternative explanation for the name is that it was a reference to one of two villages called Chilton near Oxford, England.
+Both are located on the edge of the Chiltern Hills, a limestone escarpment similar to the Niagara Escarpment near Chilton, Wisconsin.
+"Chilt," when used in a place name in England, is thought to have derived from the Old English word for chalk or limestone ("cealc"), while "ton" derives from the Old English word for town ("tun").
+Between 1838-1852, when John Marygold lived in England, all records of births, marriages and deaths of people named Marygold were concentrated around just three cities: Marygold's hometown of Birmingham (18 records), Oxford (10 records), and London (7 records).
+Oxford being just 80 miles from Birmingham, it's plausible that Marygold had family members there and knew of the two nearby Chiltons.

 The county seat was changed to Chilton in December 1853 and the county's first courthouse was built.
 Most Chilton residents in the 19th century had German heritage.

 Gravesville

 Chilton annexed the unincorporated community of Gravesville in the late twentieth century.
 Gravesville was founded 1849 by Leroy Graves and the community was named after him.
-By 1881 it was one of the largest communities in the county behind Chilton and Stockbridge.
+By 1881, it was one of the largest communities in the county behind Chilton and Stockbridge.
 Gravesville had over 400 residents and it unsuccessfully vied for becoming the county seat.
 Graves built a sawmill in 1849 which remained in the community until he moved it to Fond du Lac in 1886.
 At its peak, the community had several general stores, a furniture factory, and a saw/planing mill.
 It also had a post office (as of 1876).

 Geography

 Chilton is located at 44°1′50″N 88°9′31″W (44.030745, -88.158704), along the South Branch of the Manitowoc River.

-According to the United States Census Bureau, the city has a total area of 4.01 sqmi, of which, 3.97 sqmi is land and 0.04 sqmi is water.
+According to the United States Census Bureau, the city has an area of 4.01 sqmi, of which, 3.97 sqmi is land and 0.04 sqmi is water.